-1. Submission to such conduct is made, either explicitly or implicitly, as a term or condition of employment or an individual's education;

-2. Submission to or rejection of such conduct by an individual is used as the basis for promotion or academic decisions affecting that individual; or

-3. Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creates an intimidating, hostile or offensive academic or work environment.
+- 1. Submission to such conduct is made, either explicitly or implicitly, as a term or condition of employment or an individual's education; - 2.
+Submission to or rejection of such conduct by an individual is used as the basis for promotion or academic decisions affecting that individual; or - 3.
+Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creates an intimidating, hostile or offensive academic or work environment.

-Any person who has knowledge of or suspects that sexual harassment is occurring within the district shall immediately make a report to a school administrator or the school's Title IX Coordinator.
+Any person who has knowledge of or suspects that sexual harassment is occurring within the district shall immediately make a report to the school's principal or the District Title IX Coordinator.

-The right to confidentiality, both of the complainant and of the accused, will be respected consistent with the Board's legal obligations, and with the necessity to investigate allegations of misconduct and take corrective action when this conduct has occurred.
+The right to confidentiality, both of the complainant and of the respondent, will be respected consistent with the Board's legal obligations, and with the necessity to investigate allegations of misconduct and take corrective action when this conduct has occurred.

-All allegations of sexual harassment shall be immediately reported to the school's Title IX Coordinator or a school administrator, be fully investigated, and immediate and appropriate corrective or disciplinary action shall be initiated by the Principal, the District Title IX Coordinator or the Superintendent or his/her designee.
+All allegations of sexual harassment shall be immediately reported to the school's principal or the District Title IX Coordinator, be fully investigated, and immediate and appropriate corrective or disciplinary action shall be initiated by the principal or the Title IX Coordinator at the District Office, which is the Executive Director of School Operations.
 A substantiated charge against an employee shall subject such person to disciplinary action, including discharge.